Sirisha is a networking enthusiast with a bachelor's degree in computer science and engineering. She... | See full bio

 2. The current cable TV market share is just under 50%.

-3. Only 28% of view time is dedicated to traditional TV, 68% go to streaming.
+4. Only 28% of view time is dedicated to traditional TV, and 68% goes to streaming.

 There could be a number of different reasons for this phenomenon, like more channels to choose from or cheaper prices.
 However, US adults agree that streaming is more entertaining than traditional cable TV, according to pay-TV subscribers statistics.

-In 2013, there were 100.5 million pay-TV households in the US.
-By 2023, the number fell to 72.7 million, representing a decrease of 28%.
+In 2022, there were 68.5 million pay-TV households in the US.
+By 2026, the number will fall to 57.2 million, representing a decrease of 4.8%.
 In 2024, there is expected to be the same number of pay-TV households as non-pay TV households.
 Beyond this, non-paying TV households will overtake paying TV households.